3100 Richmond Ave., Ste. 550 Houston, TX 77098

 Lyn also serves as lead counsel on behalf of firm clients in environmental matters, such as CERCLA and TCEQ actions involving water and soil contamination, including the recent enforcement action by the EPA regarding the USOR Superfund Site in Pasadena, Texas.
 He also assisted in the Unified Command emergency response regarding a 465,000-gallon crude oil spill from the M/V Eagle Otome.
 See https://www.ntsb.gov/investigations/AccidentReports/Reports/MAR1104.pdf .

 In his spare time, he acts as second chair to his beloved wife Vicki in the rearing of four beautiful daughters.
-Their first daughter, Phoebe, is happily married to Drake Dominy and works as as a Registered Nurse in one of Houston’s premier Cardiac Critical Care Units; their second daughter, Chloe, will soon graduate from Baylor University School of Law and is engaged to Jeff Seese; and, their third daughter, Priscilla, recently married Kody Kamphius and she is working toward her CPA while employed at the central offices of a major multi-national energy corporation.
-Their fourth daughter, Naomi, will enroll at Baylor University in the fall of 2018.
+Their first daughter, Phoebe, is happily married to Drake Dominy and works as a Registered Nurse in one of Houston’s premier Cardiac Critical Care Units; their second daughter, Chloe, a graduate from Baylor University School of Law is married to Jeff Sease; and, their third daughter, Priscilla, married to Kody Kamphius, is a CPA in Raleigh, N.C.
+Their fourth daughter, Naomi, is enrolled at Baylor University.
 Lyn remains active in his community serving as President and/or on the boards of several non-profit organizations.
 In 1998, then-Governor George Bush appointed him as Regent to Stephen F. Austin State University.
 His hobbies included soccer until his knees and lungs gave out.
 He now pursues Chess, an occasion game of golf with his sons-in-law, and remains a voracious reader of modern fiction.

 - Personal Injury Trial Law

 - 1982 – United States District Courts for the Southern, Northern, Western and Eastern Districts of Texas